ClickHouse/rust_vendor/skim/README.md

 This project is written from scratch.
 Some decisions of implementation are different from fzf.
 For example:

-1. `skim` is a binary as well as a library while fzf is only a binary.
-2. `skim` has an interactive mode.
+1. `skim` has an interactive mode.
-3. `skim` supports pre-selection
+2. `skim` supports pre-selection.
-4. The fuzzy search algorithm is different.
+3. The fuzzy search algorithm is different.

-5. ~~UI of showing matched items. `fzf` will show only the range matched while `skim` will show each character matched.~~ (fzf has this now)
-6. ~~`skim`'s range syntax is Git style~~: now it is the same with fzf.
+More generally, `skim`'s maintainers allow themselves some freedom of implementation.
+The goal is to keep `skim` as feature-full as `fzf` is, but the command flags might differ.

 # How to contribute